Coronavirus: Germany hits five-figure infections again amid lockdown warning | DW | 23.10.2020

 Economy Minister Peter Altmaier promised on Friday that aid to the hard-hit tourism industry would continue within European Commission rules.
 "At present, we are preparing an update of our bridging aid, which we will extend to next year," he said.

-The scheme allows companies in distress to reduce employees' working hours and pay rather than firing them, with the government partly making up the reduced wages.
+The scheme allows companies in distress to reduce employees' working hours and pay rather than firing them, with the government partly covering the reduced wages.

 Read more: Are thrifty Europeans holding back economic recovery?